tchapgouv/tchap-ios/TCHAP_CHANGES.rst

 Features/Improvements:
  * Private rooms: turn on the option to join on room’s link #293
  * Room preview: we have to support the preview on shared room link #323
+ * Apply the new room creation design #317
  * [Room creation] Do not override the power levels anymore #326
  * [Room access] Improve the wordings related to the room link access #335